Workforce Resilience: COVID-19 and Beyond (Part 2)

 Mr Edmund Lim, Director, Wong Fong Academy

-As a training academy that focuses on workplace safety and health training mostly for foreign workers in Singapore, Wong Fong Academy was hard hit by the Circuit Breaker measures put in place.
+As a training academy that focuses on workplace safety and health training mostly for migrant workers in Singapore, Wong Fong Academy was hard hit by the Circuit Breaker measures put in place.
 Mr Lim shared that being unable to open for business in Phase 2 resulted in the organisation having to implement cost-saving measures, such as paid/unpaid leave, a pay-cut for management, and the temporary closure of branches.

 What worked for the business?